xlite-dev/LeetCUDA/kernels/flash-attn/README.md

 |**Shared QKV/KV** SMEM|**Prefetch Q** s2r|**Prefetch K/V** g2s|SMEM/Block Swizzle|
 |✔️|✔️|✔️|?|

 This repository's implementation of FlashAttention is intended solely for learning CUDA programming.
 For optimal performance, please use the official [flash-attention](https://github.com/Dao-AILab/flash-attention).
-Currently, for small-scale attention `(B<=4, H <=48, SeqLen <= 8192)` can run faster than offical FA2 on some Devices, for example, NVIDIA RTX 3080 Laptop.
+Currently, for small-scale attention `(B<=4, H <=48, SeqLen <= 8192)` can run faster than offical FA2/SDPA on some Devices.
+For example, on NVIDIA RTX 3080 Laptop, [📚 Split Q + Fully Shared QKV SMEM](#mma-share-qkv) can achieve **55 TFLOPS (D=64)** that almost **~1.5x** 🎉 faster than FA2.
+Moreover, on NVIDIA L20, [📚 Split Q + QK Fine-grained Tiling](mma-tiling-qk) can achieve **81 TFLOPS (D=512)** that almost **~1.4x** 🎉 faster than SDPA.
+However, for large-scale attention, there remains a performance gap.
+Performance is continuously being optimized.
+Stay tuned for updates ~
  However, for large-scale attention computations, there remains a performance gap.
 Performance optimizations are ongoing; stay tuned for updates.

 - Example: B=1, H=8, N=8192, `D=64` (NVIDIA RTX 3080 Laptop), Faster than FA2~🎉🎉
 ```bash